 - Intra-cytoplasmic sperm injection (ICSI): This is a specific type of IVF in which a sperm is injected directly into an egg using a very thin needle.
 When a fertilized egg occurs, it is returned to the woman's uterus.
 This method is used when a man's sperm do not swim well or are not normally shaped.

 This involves using IVF and eggs donated by another woman, who is checked for fertility and diseases.
 The woman who is donating eggs takes fertility drugs to help her prepare eggs (also called ripening her eggs).
 When eggs are ready (or ripe), they are removed from her ovary and put in a dish with sperm.
 Once there is a fertilized egg (embryo), it is put in your womb (uterus).
 Although this method uses the eggs of a woman who is HIV-negative, it is still important for you to take HIV drugs to prevent passing HIV on to your child during pregnancy or childbirth.

-Your egg is fertilized using IVF or ICSI, then transferred to another woman’s surrogate womb.
+Your egg is fertilized using IVF or ICSI, then transferred to another woman's surrogate womb.
 The surrogate carries and gives birth to your child.
-If the surrogate is HIV-, there is zero risk of mother-to-child transmission of HIV.
-Although it is biologically possible to have an HIV+ woman’s fertilized egg implanted in an HIV- surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
-Even if this option is legal in your state, it may be difficult to find fertility clinics or surrogacy centers willing to provide this service to HIV+ women.
+If the surrogate is HIV-, there is zero risk of perinatal (mother-to-child) transmission of HIV.
+Although it is biologically possible to have an HIV+ woman's fertilized egg implanted in an HIV- surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
+Even if this option is legal in your state, it may be difficult to find fertility clinics or surrogacy centers willing to provide this service to women living with HIV.

 Offering a permanent family to a parentless child may be an option if having biologic offspring is not a good choice for you.
 Adoptions can be done within the US or internationally.
-Some agencies and/or countries may have prejudices against HIV+ people adopting children.
+Some agencies and/or countries may have prejudices against people living with adopting children.